Hide

 Military History

-The Great War Bulletin for December 7, 1914 tells us that two men of Fledborough had been appointed as "Special Constables" to assist the police force in the event of a German invasion.
+The Great War Bulletin ('Our Nottinghamshire' site) for December 7, 1914 tells us that two men of Fledborough had been appointed as "Special Constables" to assist the police force in the event of a German invasion.
 They were both farmers, Henry Herbert HOWARD and Charles TINLEY.
 Charles TINLEY would enlist in 1915 and serve in the 3rd battalion, Oxfordshire & Buckinghamshire Light Infantry.

 topup